ilstam/cool-compiler/README.md

 This repository contains my C++ implementation of a COOL compiler.

 COOL stands for Classroom Object Oriented Language and is a simple programming language used for teaching compilers in Stanford's [CS143 open course](https://lagunita.stanford.edu/courses/Engineering/Compilers/Fall2014/about).
+The course project consists of 4 programming assignments (one for each compiler phase) that assembled together constitute a complete COOL compiler.

 ## Assignment 1 - Lexical Analysis